OpenDFM/NeuSym-RAG/documents/financial_report_tags.md

 **Description:**
 This section is the core of the annual financial report and includes detailed financial statements and supplementary notes for a comprehensive assessment of the company’s financial position and performance.
+Important Note:
+Sub-sections are strictly limited to the "Financial Statements and Supplementary Data" section.The tags of sub_sections are as following 11.1-11.12.
+Any sub-section that does not fall under "Financial Statements and Supplementary Data" should be considered invalid and should not be added to the database.

 ### 11.1.
 Consolidated Financial Statements